Surfaces of constant principal-curvatures ratio in isotropic geometry: Open problems

 Following the general philosophy discussed in Section~\ref{sec-intro}, one can try to apply the methods developed for the classification of helical and translational isotropic CRPC surfaces in Sections~\ref{sec-helical}--\ref{sec-translational} to their analogs in Euclidean geometry; cf.~\cite{helicalcrpc}.
 The case of translational surfaces generated by two spatial curves remains open in both geometries.

-It is natural to extend the search for CRPC surfaces to other Cayley--Klein geometries \cite{giering}.
+It is natural to extend the search for CRPC surfaces to other Cayley--Klein geometries \bluevar{such as Galilean or Minkowski geometry, and Cayley--Klein vector spaces \cite{giering,S05}}.
 The transition from Euclidean to pseudo-Euclidean (Minkowski) geometry is not expected to lead to significant differences, but more case distinctions.
 It is relative differential geometry with respect to a hyperboloid.
 We may return to this topic in future research if it appears to be rewarding.